dschalk/monads-for-functional-javascript/README.md

 The demonstrations do not block the main execution thread.
 Computations are performed in web workers and the results are stored for further use in the main thread.

 According to the The On-Line Encyclopedia of Integer Sequences these are the first eleven proven prime Fibonacci numbers: 2, 3, 5, 13, 89, 233, 1597, 28657, 514229, 433494437, 2971215073, and 99194853094755497.
 The eleventh number, 2971215073, is as far as you can go on an ordinary desktop computer.

 The second demonstration in this series decomposes numbers into its their prime factors.
 Unless a large array of prime numbers has already been generated, five digits is the limit for a quick response.
 After running 300,000,000,000 in the first demonstration, 444,444 was decomposed in a little over 100 microseconds.
 To see it in action, enter a number below.

-Next, two comma-separated numbers are decomposed into arrays of their prime factorss, and those arrays are used to compute their lowest common multiple (lcm).
+Next, two comma-separated numbers are decomposed into arrays of their prime factors, and those arrays are used to compute their lowest common multiple (lcm).
 For example, the lcm of 6 and 9 is 18 because 3*6 and 2*9 are both 18.
 The lcm of the denominators of two fractions is useful in fraction arithmetic; specifically, addition and subtraction.

 ###Doing Things The Hard Way

 The next two demonstration generate the same results as the previous two; but in doing so, they also generate and add to a shared and persistent (for the duration of the browser session) array of arrays of prime decompositions of the positive integers.
 The array is the value of decompMonad.s.
 It is re-used as the starting point for generating larger arrays, or as a sort of lookup table if a required prime decomposition has already been computed.
 The index of an array is the number whose decomposition is in the array so, for example, array-of-arrays[12] is [2,2,3].

 The fifth demonstration shares the array of arrays of prime decompositions with the previous demonstration.
 That array is kept in a MonadState instance named "decompMonad".
-Computing prime decompositions of numbers that end up being ignored is clearly inefficient, so please bear in mind that a demonstration of a JS-monads way to keep mutable state in immutable, composable, globally accessable objects.
+Computing prime decompositions of numbers that end up being ignored is clearly inefficient, so please bear in mind that a demonstration of a JS-monads way to keep mutable state in immutable, composable, globally accessible objects.

 According to the The On-Line Encyclopedia of Integer Sequences these are the first eleven proven prime Fibonacci numbers: 2, 3, 5, 13, 89, 233, 1597, 28657, 514229, 433494437, 2971215073, and 99194853094755497.
 The eleventh number, 2971215073, is as far as you can go on an ordinary desktop computer.

 Code for the demonstrations is presented and discussed in the online presentation.